5 things to do when your bike has been stolen in the Netherlands

 READ MORE | Biking the Dutch dream: The Dutch and their bikes

 The next day, I didn’t emerge until well past midday, too intoxicated to ride a bike.
 So, when I searched for hangover food, I didn’t give a second thought to poor Ethel.
-My second was to forget the advice of the people who know bikes best and only lock my back wheel with a ring lock.

-4. Check if it’s gone
+2. Check if it’s gone

 The next day was back to reality and back to work.
-As usual, I searched for my trusty steed in amongst all the other bikes on the racks.
+As usual, I searched for my trusty steed amongst all the other bikes on the racks.
 A minute passed, and I still couldn’t find her.

-Oh, silly me!
-I naively thought, I must still be tired and haven’t spotted my purple ribbon-wearing beauty yet.
+Oh, silly me! — I naively thought — I must still be tired and haven’t spotted my purple ribbon-wearing beauty yet.

-Five minutes passed.
-By this point, I was frantically muttering, “Ethel?
-Ethel??
-Where are you?”
 Time was ticking.
 I was late for work.
 Still, I refused to accept that she had gone.

 3. Tell everyone you know